Free: Healthy Freezer Meals Recipe EbookGet It Now

 Have you ever tried a baked kale chips recipe before?
 I’m kind of obsessed with these, actually, and I don’t even love kale that much.
-The texture is light and airy, with a distinct crunch.
+The texture is light and airy, with a distinct crunch similar to making baked apple chips.
 I’ll show you how to make kale chips in the oven (no dehydrator required!), but if you have an air fryer, you might want to try air fryer kale chips, which are even faster.

 I originally created these when I came back from a trip to Europe a few years ago.
 I adore traveling and trying out local foods, but I do always miss the variety of low carb vegetables that I prepare at home.
 Upon returning, I made this easy kale chips recipe!